"The Village Within A Town"

 Nominations now open.
 See LATEST NEWS page.

 A NEW VILLAGE WALK BOOKLET IS LAUNCHED AT THE RAM ROASTING FAIR

 The council launched a new booklet detailing a walk around the old village of Kingsteignton at this years Ram Roasting Fair.
 See more here.

 DEVON COUNTY COUNCIL CONSULTATION ON THE FUTURE OF LIBRARIES

 A public consultation on Devon County Council’s proposals for its future library service is now closed.
 Click here for the DCC Community Newsletter.

 We currently have two councillor vacancies, one on the West Ward of Kingsteignton and one on the East Ward of Kingsteignton.

 For further information regarding this position and to download an application form, please go to the Latest News page.

-For information on Council Tax click here
+For the latest information on progress on the A380 construction click here

 Kingsteignton is a town and civil parish in South Devon, England.
 It lies at the head of the Teign Estuary to the west of Teignmouth in the Teignbridge district.
 It is bypassed by the A380 road between Exeter and Torbay and is also on the A381 to Teignmouth, the A383 to Newton Abbot and the B3193 towards Chudleigh.